bcgov/data-publication/pages/dps_bcdc_w.md

 # BC DATA CATALOGUE PUBLICATION WORKFLOW

-**This document has been uppdated to correspond with the BC Data Catalogue Beta release that will go to production soon.**
+**This document corresponds with the BC Data Catalogue Beta release that will go to production soon.**

 For the classic catalogue pages see [BCDC Classic Worklfow](https://bcgov.github.io/data-publication/pages/dps_bcdc_classic_w.html).